Iniciaste sesión como:

 King Suddhodana and his subjects raised Prince Siddhartha with care and love.
 At the age of 19, Siddhartha married Yasodhara.
 Although his life seemed peaceful and happy on the surface, Siddhartha questioned his own life and the world in general.
 At the age of 29, the same night his son Rahula was born, Prince Siddhartha decided to leave the palace in search of enlightenment.

 After attaining enlightenment and for 45 years, the Buddha gave dharma talks to hundreds of thousands of people.
 Many people came forward to become his disciples as monks and nuns, laymen and laywomen.
 Since then, Shakyamuni Buddha's teachings have been passed down from generation to generation.
-The Sanskrit word "sutra" means "thread" or "rope" and refers to the fact that teachings with a common theme were sewn together to facilitate their oral transmission.
-Daily chanting of sutras was the Sangha members' way of remembering the teachings, but it was not until several hundred years after the Buddha's death that they began to be written down.
+The Sanskrit word "sutra" means "thread" or "rope" (related to the English word suture) and refers to the fact that teachings with a common theme were sewn together to facilitate their oral transmission.
+Daily chanting of sutras was the Sangha's way of remembering the teachings, but it was not until several hundred years after the Buddha's death that they began to be written down.
 It is often said that there are 84,000 sutras, which is undoubtedly an approximate figure but indicative of the countless teachings bequeathed.

-After long years of teaching the dharma throughout India, Shakyamuni realized that his health was failing.
-By this time, his trusted disciples Shariputra and Maudgalyayana had already left this land.
+After long years of teaching the Dharma throughout India, Shakyamuni realized that his health was failing.
+By this time, his trusted disciples Shariputra and Maudgalyayana had already left this world.
 Together with his cousin Ananda, Shakyamuni set out to return to his birthplace, Kapilavastu.
-However, before the end of his journey, he ingested bad food and died in a grove of Sala trees in Kushinagara.
+However, before the end of his journey, he was offered food that was not in good condition and died in a grove of Sala trees in Kushinagara.
 He was 80 years old.

 Who takes refuge?
 Por Shaku Kekai.